Shangxpss/EnglishTutor/analyse/2020NationTwo.md

 than the whole of Britain!
 About 480 varieties of trees may be found in just onehectare of rainforest.

 Rainforests are the lungs of the planet-storing vast quantities of carbon dioxide and producing a significant amount of the world’s oxygen.
 Rainforests have their own perfect system for ensuring their own survival; the tall trees make a canopy（树冠层） of branches and leaves which protect themselves, smaller plants,and the forest animals from heavy rain, intense dry heat from the sun and strong winds.

 Amazingly,the trees grow in such a way that their leaves and branches, although close together, never actually touch those of another tree.
-Scientists think this is the plants’ way to prevent the spread of any tree diseases and make life more difficult for leaf-eating insects like caterpillars.
+Scientists think this is the plants’way to prevent the spread of any tree diseases and make life more difficult for leaf-eating insects like caterpillars.
 To survive in the forest,animals must climb, jump or fly across the gaps.
 The ground floor of the forestis not all tangled leaves and bushes, like in films, but is actually fairlyclear.
 It is where dead leaves turn into food for the trees and other forestlife.

 They are not called rainforests for nothing!
-Rainforests can generate 75%of theirown rain.
-At least 80 inches of rain a year is normal-and in some areas theremay be as much as 430 inches of rain annually.
-This is real rain-your umbrellamay protect you in a shower, but it won’t keep you dry if there is a fullrainstorm.
+Rainforests can generate 75% of their own rain.
+At least 80 inches of rain a year is normal-and in some areas there may be as much as 430 inches of rain annually.
+This is real rain-your umbrellamay protect you in a shower, but it won’t keep you dry if there is a full rainstorm.
 In just two hours, streams can rise ten to twenty feet.
-The humidity（湿气）of large rainforests contributes to the formation of raincloudsthat may travel to other countries in need of rain.
+The humidity（湿气）of large rainforests contributes to the formation of rainclouds that may travel to other countries in need of rain.

 What can we learn about rainforests from the first paragraph?